PUPS P3: Features of the P3 process

 Computations can be jointly executed by a cluster of co-operating P3 processes.
-This cluster is in many ways analalogous to a multicellular organism: like cells within an organisms, individual P3 processes can specialise.
+This cluster is in many ways analalogous to a multicellular organism: like cells within an organism, individual P3 processes can specialise.
 For example, in the case of the Daisy pattern recognition system, the cluster consists of (ipm) processes which pre-process pattern-data, (floret) processes which run the PSOM neural nets used to classify those patterns, and (vhtml) processes which communicate the identity of patterns Daisy has discovered to the user.
-In addition, the Daisy cluster also has specialist (maggot and kepher) processes to clear and recycle file and memory space and (lyosome) processes which destroy and replace other processes within the cluster which have become corrupted and therefore non-functional.
+In addition, the Daisy cluster also has specialist (maggot and Kepher) processes to clear and recycle file and memory space and (lyosome) processes which destroy and replace other processes within the cluster which have become corrupted and therefore non-functional.